Is it safe to climb Kilimanjaro?

-Sunglasses/suncream/hat – it is essential you protect yourself against the sun on Kilimanjaro.
-You are trekking to high altitude where the sun intensity is high.
-UV intensity at just under 6,000m is very high.
-Visible light can also reflect and intensified by snow.
-Sunglasses with good UV protection are therefore a must.
-This can be very damaging to your eyes if you don’t have adequate sunglasses.
-You will need sweat resistant and high SPF and sunscreen (greater than 30).
-A good hat is important to protect your face from sun burn and keep your head cool.
+It’s essential that you protect yourself against the sun on Kilimanjaro.
+You are trekking to high altitude where the sun’s intensity is very high.
+Visible light can also be intensified by snow.
+The UV rays at high altitude can be very damaging to your eyes if you don’t have adequate sunglasses.

 Choosing a qualified tour operator

 All the points that we’ve covered in this article are extremely important for Kilimanjaro safety.
 Above all, you need to be sure to choose the right Kilimanjaro tour operator.
 This decision can make or break your climb.
 Seriously.

 At Follow Alice we prioritise your Kilimanjaro safety above everything else.
 We aim to treat the initial causes of any sickness rather than waiting for the symptoms to appear.
 Prevention is key.